apache/spark/docs/howto/operator/gcp/campaign_manager.rst

 ^^^^^^^^^^^^^^^^^^^^

 Report are generated asynchronously.
-To wait for report to be ready for downloading you can use :class:`~airflow.provider.google.marketing_platform.sensors.campaign_manager.GoogleCampaignManagerReportSensor`.
+To wait for report to be ready for downloading you can use :class:`~airflow.providers.google.marketing_platform.sensors.campaign_manager.GoogleCampaignManagerReportSensor`.

-.. exampleinclude:: ../../../../airflow/provider/google/marketing_platform/example_dags/example_campaign_manager.py
+.. exampleinclude:: ../../../../airflow/providers/google/marketing_platform/example_dags/example_campaign_manager.py
     :language: python
     :dedent: 4
     :start-after: [START howto_campaign_manager_wait_for_operation]
     :end-before: [END howto_campaign_manager_wait_for_operation]

-You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.provider.google.marketing_platform.sensors.campaign_manager.GoogleCampaignManagerReportSensor` parameters which allows you to dynamically determine values.
+You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.providers.google.marketing_platform.sensors.campaign_manager.GoogleCampaignManagerReportSensor` parameters which allows you to dynamically determine values.

 .. _howto/operator:GoogleCampaignManagerInsertReportOperator: